How Does Amazon’s A9 Algorithm Work?

 A lot of sellers are looking for that one tactic to be successful on Amazon.
 This pandemic of finding that one “magic pill” is exacerbated by Amazon gurus, influencers, and service providers looking to give the audience what they want.

-How to Optimize your product listing for Amazon A9 Algorithm?
+How to Optimize Product Listings for the Amazon A9 Algorithm

-The first step and probably the most important step is to have your product listing optimized.
+The first step and probably the most important step is to have your product listing optimized (Amazon Listing Optimization Services).
 Time spent on optimizing product listings is time well spent.
 It will give you the most leverage on your listings.
 Having your product listing converting at 15% versus 20% is a huge difference.
 It will lower your cost per sale and hence increase your sales and profit materially.
+Here is how you can get started with optimizing your listings for the A9 algorithm:

 Titles should be within the 200 character limit, do not repeat words.
 Make sure to use one main keyword phrase at the beginning of the title.
 Then add information about the variation (size, color, model) right after.
 A good title format should look like the below.